Top Real Estate Professionals Reveal How To Avoid First-Time Home Buyer’s Remorse

-There are usually 2 possible reasons why a home buyer may want to back out of a deal in the last minute:
+There are usually 2 possible reasons why a home buyer may want to back out of a deal at the last minute:

 - The first cause of home buyer’s remorse is that they may not be sure about their own financial capability of being able to afford the home.
 Even though they may already be approved for a mortgage, the new homeowners may be afraid of becoming “house poor” by not having any money left at the end to support their lifestyle, as the mortgage payments are sucking their bank account dry every month!